patarleth/langchain-chat-demo/README.md

 # langchain visual code w/ docker

-Simple test of using a docker dev container, built and configured using docker-compose.yml
+Simple tests of using a docker dev container, built and configured using docker-compose.yml

-using MS image (for now)
+Dev container based on the MS managed image (for now)

 	* mcr.microsoft.com/vscode/devcontainers/python